marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 life waves, Virgo, Libra, Scorpio, Sagittarius, Capri- corn, Aquarius, and Pisces, still working with human- ity during the Earth Period.

-As occult mysteries are revealed to us, we very soon grasp the significant fact that throughout all the complexities of the world there runs a true orderly principle which never deviates in its manifestations One of the first things that become apparent to the real occult student is the fact that the cosmos is built upon the 1-3-5-7-10 and 12 aspects, and that
+As occult mysteries are revealed to us, we very soon grasp the significant fact that throughout all the complexities of the world there runs a true orderly principle which never deviates in its manifestations.

+One of the first things that become apparent to the real occult student is the fact that the cosmos is built upon the 1-3-5-7-10 and 12 aspects, and that